zzzprojects/EntityFramework-Plus/README.md

 ## Contribution

 Supporting & developing FREE features takes hundreds and thousands of hours!
-If you like our product please consider making a donation to encourage and keep us running.
+If you like our product please consider making a donation to keep us running.

 We'll never require donations, but we appreciate them greatly